Stevenlutton/Amazon_Research_Analysis/README.md

 -and for “Whole Grain Bars”, “Cracker Assortments”, “Food Assortment & Variety Gifts”, “Granola Bars”, and “High Protein Bars” there are 1 each.

 ![alt text](https://github.com/Stevenlutton/AmazonResearch/blob/master/Images/Pie_chart.png) ![alt text](https://github.com/Stevenlutton/AmazonResearch/blob/master/Images/Pie_legend.png)

+Product 21A (Variety Fun Office Snacks (160 Count) - Bulk Assortment - Over 15 Pounds of Chips Cookies & Candy) was the product labeled as “Cracker Assortments” which I found to be interesting.
+I’m curious if this specific product gained so much more attention than any of the others I looked at because of its specific category.

+Higher # of Reviews does not equal higher rank, however.

+**Product 21A scored 24th out of 24 in Amazon’s “Grocery & Gourmet Foods” category with a ranking of 214,562.**